ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/The Mainstream.md

 ---
-title: 03 - The Mainstream are Manifest on Truth
+title: The Mainstream
 draft: false
 tags:
   - how-islam-works
+index: "4"
 ---
+03

-In following our previous note [[02 - Quran as the Final Revelation]], this note focuses our understanding that the essence of Truth in Divine Guidance is crucial for every spiritual seeker.
+In following our previous note [[Quran as the Final Revelation]], this note focuses our understanding th at the essence of Truth in Divine Guidance is crucial for every spiritual seeker.

 This note focuses on the Mainstream being manifest on the Truth.
 ## What is the Truth?